dilaraaozcan/java-baslangic/switch-case/BrainTeaserPicker/README.md

-# 🧠 BrainTeaserPicker — Switch-Case Zeka Testi Uygulaması
+# 🧠 BrainTeaserPicker — Switch-Case Brain Teaser Application

-Bu mini proje, Java'da **switch-case** yapısını gerçek bir senaryo üzerinden öğretmeyi amaçlayan etkileşimli bir zeka testi uygulamasıdır.
-Kullanıcı 1–4 arasında bir zorluk seviyesi seçer ve her seviyeye ait farklı bir matematiksel zeka sorusunu cevaplamaya çalışır.
+This mini project is an interactive brain teaser application designed to teach the **switch-case** structure in Java through a real-world scenario.
+The user selects a difficulty level between 1 and 4 and attempts to answer a mathematical logic question associated with that level.

 ---

-## 🎯 Projenin Amacı
+## 🎯 Project Objective

-- switch-case kullanımını pratik bir örnekle öğrenmek
-- Kullanıcı girdisi alma, koşullu kontrol ve karar yapıları
-- Matematiksel problem çözmeyi kod ile birleştirmek
-- Farklı zorluk seviyeleriyle interaktif bir uygulama geliştirmek
+- Learn switch-case usage through a practical example
+- Practice user input handling, conditional checks, and decision structures
+- Combine mathematical problem-solving with programming
+- Develop an interactive application with multiple difficulty levels

 ---

-## 📌 İçerik (Sorular ve Zorluklar)
+## 📌 Content (Questions and Difficulty Levels)

-### **1️⃣ Kolay Soru**
+### **1️⃣ Easy**
 2, 4, 6, 8, ?
-Doğru cevap → **10**
+Correct answer → **10**

-### **2️⃣ Orta Soru**
+### **2️⃣ Medium**
-Bir saatte akrep ve yelkovan kaç kez üst üste gelir?
+How many times do the hour and minute hands overlap in one hour?
-Doğru cevap → **1**
+Correct answer → **1**

-### **3️⃣ Zor Soru**
+### **3️⃣ Hard**
-6x − 9, aynı x’in 3x + 4 ifadesinden **20 fazladır**.
+6x − 9 is **20 greater** than 3x + 4.
-Denklem:
+Equation:
 6x − 9 = 3x + 24
-Doğru cevap → **11**
+Correct answer → **11**

-### **4️⃣ Aşırı Zor Soru**
+### **4️⃣ Extreme**
 3x + 4 = 5x − 10
-Doğru cevap → **7**
+Correct answer → **7**

 ---

-## ▶️ Çalıştırma
+## ▶️ How to Run

-`Main.java` dosyasını bir Java IDE (IntelliJ IDEA vb.) ile çalıştırmanız yeterlidir.
-Kullanıcıya zorluk seviyesi sorulacak ve soruyu cevaplaması istenecektir.
+Simply run the `Main.java` file using a Java IDE (such as IntelliJ IDEA).
+The user will be prompted to select a difficulty level and answer the corresponding question.

 ---

-## 🧠 Öğrenilen Konular
+## 🧠 Concepts Practiced

-- switch-case ile çoklu durum kontrolü
+- Multi-branch decision making with switch-case
-- Scanner ile kullanıcıdan veri alma
-- Karar yapılarıyla doğru/yanlış kontrolü
-- Matematiksel mantık problemlerini kod içinde uygulama
+- Taking user input with `Scanner`
+- Validating correct and incorrect answers using conditional logic
+- Implementing mathematical logic problems in code

 ---

-Bu proje, Java’da koşul yapıları ve kullanıcı etkileşimini öğrenenler için hem öğretici hem eğlenceli bir örnektir.
+This project provides both an educational and enjoyable example for learners exploring conditional structures and user interaction in Java.